Family Law Advisor: Coronavirus (COVID-19) update

 Will my lawyer be available to answer questions and work on my case?

-Yes, you can email, call, or video conference during this time.
+Yes, you can email, call, or video conference with your family law attorney any time.

 How are court hearings and appointments affected?